SalesforceCommerceCloud/sfcc-sample-apps/CONTRIBUTING.md

          `yarn test`
   6. Monitor your pull requests.

-       * please respond in a timely manner to hany comments, questions for changes requested.
+       * Please respond in a timely manner to any comments or questions about your requested changes.

-       * we may close abandoned pull requests.
+       * We may close abandoned pull requests.

 ## What to Expect

 After you submit your pull request, we'll look it over and consider it for merging.

 As long as your submission has met the above guidelines, we should merge it in a timely manner.
-However; please keep in mind the following:
+However, please keep the following points in mind:
-* If the changes affect security (including but not limited to PCI, PII, Session Management).
-The changes will need to be reviewed by a member of our product security team.
+* All security-related changes (including but not limited to PCI, PII, and Session Management) must be approved by our Product Security team.
-* All UX changes (even trivial ones) will require a UX approval before it can be merged.
+* All User Experience (UX) changes must be approved by our UX team.
-* If there is a change to the documentation or UI text the documentation team will need to review the proposed changes and sign off of them.
+* All documentation or UI text changes must be approved by our Content Experience team.
-* PM sign off on value of the enhancements in the domain.
+* All enhancements must be approved by our Product Management team.

-Our sprints run for about two weeks; in that period of time, we typically review all pull requests, give feedback, and merge the request (depending on our current sprint priorities).
+Our sprints run for about two weeks.
+In that period of time, we typically review all pull requests, give feedback, and merge the requests (depending on our current sprint priorities).

 ## sfcc-sample-apps Team Members

 To speed up the process of reviewing and merging your pull request, grant the following team members access to your fork:

-  * _SFRA_ Admins
+  * SFRA Admins

 ## Contributer License Agreement (CLA)